Normanby Hall is set amongst 300 acres of parkland, woodland, duck ponds and deer park.

-The Victorian Walled Garden is a treat for any garden lover.
+The award-winning Victorian Walled Garden is a treat for any garden lover.
 Restored in 1997 to its late Victorian splendour, the garden is a nostalgic journey to the heyday of kitchen gardening.
 Visit recreations of working and living areas in the potting shed, bothy, and head gardener’s office.

 Victorian vegetable, flower and trainer fruit varieties are grown using traditional organic techniques.
 In the glasshouses visitors can see exotic ornamentals and luxury fruits like grapes and peaches.

 Glasshouses line the one acre garden on its warmest, south facing wall.
 The remainder is divided in to four large vegetable plots by broad gravel paths.